-SENTRI WITH PASSENGERS now has support of the United States Department of Commerce as well as regional economic development groups.
+SENTRI WITH PASSENGERS has support of the United States Department of Commerce as well as regional economic development groups.
 It would serve to help create jobs in the United States.
 A formal proposal was be made by the Smart Border Coalition to the US Customs and Border Protection Commissioner Gil Kerlikowske in the autumn of 2015.
-No action taken.
+No action was taken; however, the proposal will be resubmitted to the incoming Administration.

 Commuter Status: There has been no action on permitting Green Card workers to live in Mexico.
 This would require Congressional action and is very unlikely with the current of 2017/18 Congresses.
 However, Resident Aliens who choose to live in Mexico-and who are not concerned with building time towards United States citizenship-may apply for Commuter Status.
 Commuter Status allows those living in the Tijuana Metro Area and working in the United States to be eligible to apply for SENTRI status.
+However, Commuter Status does not build time toward United States citizenship as does Resident Alien Status.